 Connection and Communication

-Since Viñales, although basically a cute village, is welcoming thousands of visitors every year, there is a surprisingly good infrastructure.
+Since Viñales, although basically a cute village, welcomes thousands of visitors every year, there is surprisingly good infrastructure.

 Hence, there is also an Etecsa branch at Calle Fernandez where you can buy scratch cards to obtain an internet connection.
 You cannot miss it since there is always a large crowd of locals and tourists more or less desperately waiting at the door.
 Here, you can experience truly Cuban life.